alphazolam/RE_RSZ/README.md

 5. Open any SCN, PFB, USER, RCOL, FSMV2, MOTFSM, or BHVT file with 010

 Credits:
-Praydog for making the RSZ JSON dumps
+-Praydog for making the RSZ JSON dumps
-Darkness for making the RSZparser.DLL
+-Darkness for making the RSZparser.DLL